-- Avoid Ticks!
+Avoid Ticks!
 Be mindful while walking through tall grass and brush in natural and agricultural areas of the park due to the number of ticks common, some of which carry disease such as Lyme Disease, which can be transmitted to humans after contact with an infected deer tick, a small species of tick common in Pennsylvania.
 Visitors who prefer to walk in such areas should be aware of this danger, use proper insect repellent, and be certain to examine their clothing for these parasites.
 For your safety we recommend that visitors stay on walking trails and paths.
-Avoid Ticks Informational Page.
+Visit our Tick Safety page for more information.

 Poisonous plants and encounters with wildlife are not uncommon on the battlefield, and visitors should be aware of possible hazards while exploring the park on foot or by vehicle.